 Saudi Transfer Window : List of all the players who’ve signed for the Saudi Pro League teams

-List of all the players who've moved to the Top 5 clubs of Saudi Pro League in this year's Transfer Window
+List of all the players who have signed for the Saudi Pro League teams in this year's transfer window with a net spend of about £800m.

 The highlight of the 2023 summer transfer window have to be the threat of the Saudi Clubs offering huge money to marquee players to sign for their teams.
 It all started with Ronaldo moving to Al Nassr in the January transfer window and it created a possible path for the rest of the players who are at the end of their career.
 In the Saudi Transfer Window there was an outlay of £784.2m accordingto Transfermarket data, which is significantly more than any top flight leagues in Europe other than the Premier League.